 A 40 minute set of straight Rockabilly Rock Delight.
 Do it for your Parisian soul longing for some American energy!

-Fete de la Musique is taking over Paris on Tuesday.
+The famous Fete de la Musique is taking over Paris on Tuesday.
 I’ll be playing at l’Embuscade near the Canal St. Martin with my two new bands All Right Jane and Rocher Rouler, alongside my favorite “folk-blues-acoustic-gypsy-pop-rock-country” in the world, The A.B.
 Factory!
 (Thanks to Clement for the description.
 You can meet the brainiac in person on Tuesday if you like).
 We’ll be playing in the street amongst the people, being the peasants that we are.

 When?
 Well, that’s up in the air, but as it’s Fete de la Musique, just drop by!
 Guaranteed to be music of some sorts going on all night!

-The AB Factory on the double bass and heading to Les Lilas to put on a nice country blues concert au Melting Potes.
+I’m teaming up with Sylvain Chavaribeyre of The AB Factory on the double bass and heading to Les Lilas to put on a nice country blues concert au Melting Potes.
 We’ll play two sets, starting at 20h30.
 So choose early, late, or both…but be sure to choose Pusey & Chavaribeyre!
 Quels noms?!?

-All Right Jane sound.
+Located in the 1st arrondissment, between Pyramides and Opera, the Scopitone is the perfect spot for Rhim and I to amplify our All Right Jane sound.
 This will be our second show, and first one electrified.
 Become a fan if haven’t already!

 10€ for this very special concert in a rockin’ venue.